 \subsubsection{Latent Diffusion Models}

-GDMs, as illustrated in Part A of Fig.~\ref{difftheory}, are probabilistic models constructed to capture a data distribution through a process of iteratively denoising a sample from a normal distribution, mirroring a reverse of the Markov chain process over $T$ steps.
-The Stable Diffusion~\cite{stabdiff} stands out by using latent GDM, operating in the latent space rather than the high-dimensional image pixel space.
-Instead of manifesting a perturbed image, latent GDM introduces ``latent noise'', i.e., a stochastic tensor in the latent space, during training to perturb the latent image representation.
+{GDMs, as illustrated in Part A of Fig.~\ref{difftheory}, are probabilistic models that approximate a data distribution by iteratively denoising samples drawn from a normal distribution, effectively reversing a Markov chain over $T$ steps.
+The Stable Diffusion~\cite{stabdiff} stands out by adopting latent GDM, operating in the latent space rather than the high-dimensional image pixel space.} Instead of manifesting a perturbed image, latent GDM introduces ``latent noise'', i.e., a stochastic tensor in the latent space, during training to perturb the latent representation.
 For example, an image with $512 \times 512$ resolution, the corresponding latent size is a much smaller, i.e., $4 \times 64 \times 64$, enabling faster processing and less memory usage.

 Diving deeper into the mechanics, we consider ${\bm{x}}_0 \in {R^{H \times W \times 3}}$ is an image in Red, Green \& Blue (RGB) space.
 The encoder $\mathcal{E}$ encodes ${\bm{x}}_0$ into a latent representation as